 Instruct students to determine themes or patterns among their inquiry questions and categorize them accordingly.
-Instruct students to write possible inquiry path questions/problems for the categorized inquiry questions.
-Explain that, although students may be tempted to first come up with the path and then group their questions accordingly, this method would ignore the research they did and create paths that are not based on the research findings.
+Instruct students to write possible inquiry path questions/ problems for the categorized inquiry questions.
+Explain that although students may be tempted to first come up with the path and then group their questions accordingly, this method would ignore the research they did and create paths that are not based on the research findings.
+The themes should emerge from the research, rather than the inquiry questions being forced into pre-determined themes.

-- ▶ Students work independently to create and record inquiry paths from their inquiry questions. - 1 Students can do this by physically arranging questions on their desk or by taking notes.
+- Students work independently to create and record inquiry paths from their inquiry questions. - Students can do this by physically arranging questions on their desk or by taking notes.